Philip Somerville

 Philip Douglas Frank Somerville (12 February 1930 – 14 September 2014) was an English milliner – partly trained in Auckland – who had a salon in London.
-He is widely known for hats worn by the Queen – from whom he held a Royal Warrant – and Diana, Princess of Wales.
+He is widely known for hats worn by Queen Elizabeth II – from whom he held a royal warrant – and Diana, Princess of Wales.
 He also created headgear worn by two James Bond villainesses.

-His obituary in The Sunday Times said of his influence on Princess Diana's fashion sense: "he helped to mould her style – and with it the country's taste in hats".
+His obituary in The Sunday Times said of his influence on Diana's fashion sense: "he helped to mould her style – and with it the country's taste in hats".

 Early life and career

 The son of a shoe repairer, Philip Somerville was born in the Hampshire city of Winchester and educated at St Thomas's School.
 After a spell in the Merchant Navy, he became an actor in Australia without much success.
 His family moved from Winchester to Invercargill on the South Island of New Zealand and Somerville joined them there.
 In 1953, he took a job with Jean Hat Company and then moved on to Star Hat Company in Auckland.
 In 1961, Star Hat Company sent him back to the UK on a "study holiday", giving him an allowance for his trip.
 Somerville paid back the money to his employer and joined the milliner Otto Lucas as sales manager and assistant.